TRaubenheimer18/TRaubenheimer18/README.md

 - Conventional

 ### Reflection:
 - During this module, I learnt that a common challenge in professional development is the mismatch between and individual's personality traits and the organizational culture, which can hinder performance and satisfaction.
-While doing a group assignment, I noticed that while i contributed good ideas, I often clashed with my group members on how to execute them.
+While doing a group assignment, I noticed that while I contributed good ideas, I often clashed with my group members on how to execute them.

 - As discussed in this topic, you need to evaluate personality traits using a structured framework to identify compatible career paths and work environments, so that is exactly what I did.
-I used the personality assessment tools provided in the module which revealed that i thrive in leadership and creative roles, but I need to be mindful of how assertiveness can come across to others.
+I used the personality assessment tools provided in the module which revealed that I thrive in leadership and creative roles, but I need to be mindful of how assertiveness can come across to others.

 - The module emphasized that personality affects communication, teamwork, leadership, and decision-making styles, so the action I took was to adapt my communication style during group interactions and actively listen in order to foster collaboration.

-- This topic provided individuals with insights into roles and environments that align with their characteristics, so as a result, my group work improved significantly, and I was more effective in both collaboration and leadership.
+- This topic provided me with insights into roles and environments that align with my characteristics, so as a result, my group work improved significantly, and I was more effective in both collaboration and leadership.
 Understanding my personality didn't just help with teamwork, it also gave me clarity about the environments and roles I'm best suited for.

 ___
 ## Create a CV